cameron-taheri/financial_econometrics_ps1/README.md

 # financial_time_series
-Tests of normality (Gaussianity), IID, autocorrelation, and simple ARCH(1,1) and GARCH(1,1) modeling
+Tests of normality (Gaussianity), IID, autocorrelation, and simple ARCH(1,1) and GARCH(1,1) modeling.